 Islanders defeat Flyers for seventh straight win

-Anders Lee had a goal and an assist, and five different Islanders scored in a 5-3 victory over the visiting Philadelphia Flyers in Uniondale, N.Y., on Sunday.
-Mathew Barzal, Derick Brassard, Ross Johnston and Ryan Pulock each contributed a goal for the hot Islanders, who set a season-high for goals scored on their way to their seventh straight win.
-New York started the season 1-3-0 but hasn't lost since, matching the franchise's longest single-season winning streak since 1990.
+Mathew Barzal and Anders Lee each scored a goal and had an assist to lead the New York Islanders past the Philadelphia Flyers 5-3 in Uniondale, N.Y, on Sunday.
+Derick Brassard, Ross Johnston, and Ryan Pulock each contributed one goal for the hot Islanders, who set a season-high for goals scored on their way to their seventh straight win.
+New York started the season 1-3-0 and hasn't lost since, matching the longest winning streak since 1990.

 Islanders goaltender Semyon Varlamov made 28 saves.
 Jakub Voracek, Travis Konecny, and Claude Giroux scored a goal apiece for the Flyers, who had their three-game winning streak snapped.